 We also share best practices for securing Kubernetes, given its massive adoption and critical role in orchestrating containers.
 Finally, we provide you with 11 key security questions your container security platform should be able to provide, giving you the insights and protection you need to run containers and Kubernetes securely in production.

-8 Docker security challenges you must address
+8 container security challenges you must address for Docker

 Companies have long deployed applications on virtual machines (VMs) or bare metal servers.
 Security for that infrastructure involved securing your application and the host it’s running on and then protecting the application as it runs.
 Containerization introduces several new challenges that must be addressed.